MiSpitieris/Learning-Physics-between-DTs/README.md

-# Learning Physics between Digital Twins with Low-Fidelity Models and Physics-Informed Gaussian Processes
+# Learning between Digital Twins with Low-Fidelity Models and Physics-Informed Gaussian Processes

 This repository is the official implementation of the paper "Learning between Digital Twins with Low-Fidelity Models and Physics-Informed Gaussian Processes".